-pod_cpu_utilization metric from 3 different pods that are all part of the Kubernetes data plane.
-Now, simply using a Metric Math expression, we can sum all the metrics and show them as a single line graph.
+pod_cpu_utilization metric from the different pods that are all part of the Kubernetes data plane.

 Doing this creates a new expression which uses the Metric Match function called